caramelomartins/wifi-password.pl/README.md

 [![Build Status](https://travis-ci.org/caramelomartins/wifi-password.pl.svg?branch=master)](https://travis-ci.org/caramelomartins/wifi-password.pl)

-**_As of this moment, it will require you to give super user permissions because NetworkManager files need to be accessed and I wasn't able to figure out a way yet to not need it._**

 Show your wifi password.
 Fast and easy.
 Inspired by [wifi-password](https://github.com/rauchg/wifi-password) - shameless rip-off would be more accurate.

 ### Why Perl?